Disentangling group and link persistence in Dynamic Stochastic Block models

-The paper is divided in 3 sections: in section \ref{sec:1} we define the dynamic stochastic block model where both communities and links are persistent in time.
+The paper is organized as follows: in section \ref{sec:1} we define the dynamic stochastic block model where both communities and links are persistent in time.
 In section \ref{sec:2} we study the single snapshot inference and we show how link persistence leads to time lagged inference, that is the detection of past communities rather than present ones.
 In Section \ref{sec:3} we introduce the lagged snapshot dynamic (LSD) algorithm, that corrects static detection algorithm for the time lag.
-Finally, we discuss the need for correcting snapshot algorithms of community detection for time-lagged inference, and suggest new directions of research in Bayesian inference for temporal networks.
+In Section \ref{sec:4} we show that the LSD algorithm can be considered an interesting tradeoff between the accuracy of a full dynamic inference and the simplicity of a naive single snapshot inference.
+We conclude suggesting new possible directions of research in Bayesian inference for temporal networks.